darius/traitor/laplace-essay-on-probabilities.md

 the others.
 In this state of indecision, it is impossible for us to pronounce with certainty upon their occurrence.
-It is, however, probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its happening, while favoring only one.
+It is, however, probable that one of these events, taken at will, will not happen, because we see many cases equally possible which exclude its occurrence, while favoring only one.

 The theory of chance consists in reducing all the events of the same